shivan-s/cigargary-bot/README.md

 # cigargary-bot
-A bot for cigargary's twitch and discord?
-Below is all for developers and contributors

-- Project for the project management for this app and also storing resources
+This is a bot created for [cigargary's twitch](https://www.twitch.tv/cigargary)

-- Issues for ideas and problems
+Please log ideas and problems in the [issues pages](https://github.com/ShivanS93/cigargary-bot/issues)

 ## Plan

 0. Write tests
 1. Twitch bot that responds to commands like !project, !devops
 2. Link twitch to discord to tell discord when cigargary is live?
-3. Write tests

-## Set up
+## Getting started

 1. Set up `pre-commit`
 	```shell